 What Are the Types of Injuries Head-On Collisions Cause?

 In a head-on collision, the occupants may suffer from severe injuries to the brain, also known as a traumatic brain injury (TBI).
 This can be caused by the occupant hitting their head on the inside of the car, or from whiplash, which causes the brain to slide around the skull.
 This trauma results in wounds in the brain's tissue.
 Often, this detrimentally affects a person's mental health.
 Victims of TBI are likely to experience the following:

 Experiencing a severe TBI can lead to physical, emotional, and financial consequences.
 Recovery is usually limited, meaning the victim's life is changed forever.
 The amount of medical care required to heal from a TBI can vary depending on the severity of the case.
 Typically, the recovery process will require a vast amount of time, which leads to costly medical bills.

 Making a Head-On Collision Claim

+The key to avoiding one of these head-on collisions is to stay vigilant and do not speed.
+Remember, head-on collisions are deadly at high speeds.
+However, sometimes these crashes happen despite our best efforts.
 If another driver left you with injuries from a head-on collision, you need experienced legal counsel.
 At Pete Olson Law, we have nearly three decades of experience with helping injured people.
 We are dedicated to helping our clients navigate through this difficult situation, and will work diligently to find a positive resolution at the end.